 Another well-characterized property of natural images is the power spectrum.
-Typically, natural images approximately show a power law defined by a $1/f^2$ power spectrum where f is the spatial frequency.
-There is significantly more power at low frequencies than at high frequencies and decay goes approximately as f^2 .
+Typically, natural images show a power law that is approximately defined by a $1/f^2$ power spectrum where f is the spatial frequency.
+There is significantly more power at low frequencies than at high frequencies and the decay goes approximately as f^2 .
 Power laws are pervasive throughout multiple natural phenomena and have interesting properties such as scale invariance.